cydia2020/toyota-combo-dimmer-decoder/README.md

+# this is deprecated, go use this https://github.com/cydia2020/toyota-can-bus-multitool

 # Toyota Combination Metre Dimmer Decoder
 An Arduino and MCP2515 based combination metre dimmer decoder for newer Toyota and Lexus vehicles.